 An obvious portmanteau of pseudo and celebrity, pseulebrity is equal parts exciting, irritating, and terrifying.
 While I absolutely love the fact that social media has given rise to a generation of individuals who have significant influence, reach, and opportunity that would previously have been beyond their reach, pseulebrity as a novelty is given unreasonable levels of credence in many instances, leading to genuinely scary outcomes.

-In the past brands found it easy to compartmentalise target audiences.
-If you wanted to speak to celebrities or captains of industry you would run snazzy events or sign endorsements.
-If you wanted to reach people through the clout of traditional media you spoke to a PR agency who engaged with gatekeepers.
-Anyone who wasn’t famous or media got lumped into a big basket labelled “customer” and brands peppered them with billboards, television commercials, and double page spreads.
+In the past, brands found it easy to compartmentalise target audiences.
+If you wanted to speak to celebrities or captains of industry, you would run snazzy events or sign endorsements.
+If you wanted to reach people through the clout of traditional media, you spoke to a PR agency who engaged with gatekeepers.
+Anyone who wasn’t famous or media got lumped into a big basket labelled “customer,” and brands peppered them with billboards, television commercials, and double-page spreads.

 There’s a truckload of resources (ranging from downright laughable to quite useful) available to those wanting to be Internet famous.
-Cracked.com even did a mildly interesting retrospective on the after effect of Internet fame on 5 examples we all recognise.
+Cracked.com even did a mildly interesting retrospective on the after-effect of Internet fame on 5 examples we all recognise.
 But as much as Internet fame is a significant societal trend, can it translate to business savvy?

-So what characteristics and skills do the Internet famous seem to share?
+So, what characteristics and skills do the Internet-famous seem to share?
 A certain tenacity, insatiable ambition, a desire to challenge the status quo, highly resourceful personalities, and the gumption to knuckle down and do hard work.
-I might have come across as facetious in my description of pseulebrity earlier in this post but trust me, the Internet famous work themselves to death in the pursuit of more followers, likes, fans, and Klout.
+I might have come across as facetious in my description of pseulebrity earlier in this post, but trust me, the Internet-famous work themselves to death in the pursuit of more followers, likes, fans, and Klout.

 Tenacity, ambition, desire, resourcefulness, hard-working.
-Sounds like the perfect employee right?
+Sounds like the perfect employee, right?
 So why does it seem to go wrong when the soloists join the orchestra?

 Secondly, if money is not the primary driver, what is?
 Well, fame and fortune are always mentioned in the same sentence but not synonymously.
-The (sometimes even narcissistic) levels of ego and desire for recognition required to pursue Internet fame, while not mutually exclusive from the ego drivers behind material wealth, are impossible to deny.
+The (sometimes even narcissistic) levels of ego and desire for recognition required to pursue Internet-fame, while not mutually exclusive from the ego drivers behind material wealth, are impossible to deny.

 So before you retrofit that pseulebrity round peg in the square hole in your organisation, be sure to prepare yourself for the obvious pros and cons associated with that kind of fame.
 It can be leveraged for fantastic results, but I would suggest not in the context of a team.
-Let the soloist solo, or avoid hiring them completely.
+Let the soloist solo, or avoid hiring them altogether.